mchiriboga/Forecasting-of-Staffing-Needs-in-Health-Care/doc/proposal.md

 ### Data Science Techniques

 The dataset consists of more than 2 millions records of exceptions since 2012, and we will split the original data based on years.
 This way, not only will we have a smaller dataset to generate some insight from, but we will also be able to tell the difference caused by time (facility opening, system development, increases in staff size, etc).

-There are more than 30 columns for each exception and we will do data wrangling to generate our primary dataset.
+Among more than 30 columns for each exception and we will do data wrangling to generate our primary dataset.
 We've found several features which has potential impact on the exception occurence.
 We believe the number of exception in the past (last few days) will influence the exception occurence which will happen next.
 There is obvious difference between weekday exceptions and weekend exceptions which could indicate the weekday/weekend to be a feature for classification.
 We also believe that different type of staff postion could have an impact on exceptions as well as location/facility category.

-After data wrangling, we will start with slightly general questions and then move on to answer more specific questions.
+After data wrangling, we will start with slightly general questions and then answer more specific questions.
 We will obtain a better understanding of the data and process and mature our models as the following steps:

 Step 1: How many exceptions will happen each week for the next four weeks?